FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 **Examples:**

 **Romance:**
 > "There's a table set for two where the cliffs meet the sea.
-By the time you sit down, the world will have disappeared—nothing left but candlelight, the sound of waves, and the way she looks at you like she's seeing you for the first time in months.
+By the time you sit down, the world will have disappeared-nothing left but candlelight, the sound of waves, and the way she looks at you like she's seeing you for the first time in months.
 This is where you remember why."

 **Adventure:**
 > "The helicopter lifts off at dawn.
-Below, the mountains are still sleeping, but you're already gone—chasing the kind of moment that makes your heart pound and your hands shake and reminds you what it feels like to be wildly, impossibly alive."
+Below, the mountains are still sleeping, but you're already gone-chasing the kind of moment that makes your heart pound and your hands shake and reminds you what it feels like to be wildly, impossibly alive."

 **Wellness:**
 > "Imagine waking without an alarm.
 No agenda.
 No urgency.
 Just the slow unfurling of a day designed entirely around one thing: you coming back to yourself."